At the top-left of the main windows is a burger menu , which when clicked, shows more options, one of which is Global Settings:

 •File buffer size: This is the size, in bytes, of the buffer used to send and receive files.
 The default size is 262144 bytes, and the minimum size is 8192 bytes.

 •Receive buffer size: This value directly affects the TCP window size.
 If the value is set to 0 the default Windows value is used and setsockopt() is not called.
 The default SyncBackPro value is 131072 bytes This setting is only used by SmartFTP (FTP and SFTP) and Eldos FTP (not Eldos SFTP).

 •Set the receive buffer size automatically: When enabled the receive buffer is automatically increased after the socket is connected until it reaches the optimal size.
-On Windows Vista, Windows 2008, Windows 7, Windows 8 or newer, the auto tuning feature provided by Windows is used.
-In this case the receive buffer size value is ignored.
 This option is enabled by default.
 This setting is only used by SmartFTP (FTP and SFTP) and Eldos FTP (not Eldos SFTP).

 This page contains settings related to how SyncBackPro communicates with a SysLog server (as specified in RFC 3164).
 When certain tasks are performed, e.g. profiles run, a message will be sent to the SysLog server.

-•Send status messages to a SysLog server: If enabled, messages will be sent to the SysLog server.
+•Send status messages to a SysLog server: If enabled, messages will be sent to a SysLog server.

 •SysLog hostname or IP address: The hostname or I.P. address of the SysLog server.
 To broadcast use the I.P. address 255.255.255.255